EmpathyBytes/scavenger-hunt-app/types/updated_readme.md

 - **email**: User's email address
 - **profilePictureUrl**: Optional URL to user's profile image
 - **currentSession**: Optional ID of the session the user is currently active in
-- **sessionsJoined**: Map of sessions the user has joined with session-specific data
+- **sessionsJoined**: Map of sessions the user has joined with boolean flag
 - **isAdmin**: Boolean flag for administrative privileges
 - **createdAt**: Timestamp of user creation
 - **updatedAt**: Timestamp of last user update